StefanoLanza/SweetCrush/readme.md

 * Clone the github repository to a folder (REPO in the following instructions) on your local machine<br>
   `git clone https://github.com/StefanoLanza/SweetCrush.git`
 * Update submodules <br>
-  `git submodule update --init --recursive`
+  `git submodule update --init --recursive --remote`
-* For a Windows build
+### Windows
   * Install the latest release of [premake5](https://premake.github.io/download)
-  * For convenience, precompiled libraries of SDL2, SDL_mixer and SDL_image, for 32 and 64 bits, are part of the repository
+  * For convenience, precompiled libraries of SDL3, SDL_mixer and SDL_image for the x64 architecture are part of the repository
   * cd SweetCrush
   * Run `premake5 vs2022`.
 You can target previous versions of Visual Studio (e.g. `vs2019`) if you do not have the 2022 one.
     This command generates a Visual Studio solution